2016 highlights in 2 minutes - Watch video

 Since we launched the Index in 1999, its components have evolved and been refined to reflect the changing demands of cross-border investors and corporate occupiers.
 Therefore, to enable comparisons to be made across time, we have recreated an historic Transparency Index based on current weights and questions.
 We should like to emphasise that the recalibrated historic Indices differ from those published at the time of each survey.

-We trust that the 2014 Transparency Index will provide valuable insights into the changes in real estate transparency across the globe.
+We trust that the 2016 Transparency Index will provide valuable insights into the changes in real estate transparency across the globe.
 A complete description of the methodology used to create this Index is set out in the technical note.

 For more information about the Index and how we can help with your real estate decisions, please connect with one of the Global Real Estate Transparency Team.